-Chemical analysis of INDAAF samples (rain, gases, aerosols) are performed at the chemistry service of the Laboratoire d’Aérologie (LAERO) in Toulouse (France).
-The LAERO’s Chemistry Service analyses more than 7000 samples every year mainly in relation with the ACTRIS-FR (Aerosol, Clouds and Trace Gases Research Infrastructure-France) INDAAF programme but also for the Service National d’Observation (SNO) CLAP (CLimate relevant Aerosol Properties from near surface observations) Pic du Midi site (France) and other collaborative projects.
+Chemical analyses of INDAAF samples (rainwater, gases, and aerosols) are performed at the Chemistry Service of the Laboratoire d’Aérologie (LAERO) in Toulouse, France.
+The LAERO Chemistry Service analyzes more than 7,000 samples each year, mainly within the framework of the ACTRIS-FR (Aerosol, Clouds and Trace Gases Research Infrastructure – France) and INDAAF programmes, but also for the Service National d’Observation (SNO) CLAP (CLimate-relevant Aerosol Properties from near-surface observations) at the Pic du Midi site (France), as well as for other collaborative projects.

-The service is also dedicated to the preparation of the INDAAF samples (passive gas samplers, aerosol filters pre-treatment of the LAERO and weighing) and performs pH and conductivity measurements on rainwater.
+The service is also responsible for the preparation of INDAAF samples, including passive gas samplers and aerosol filters (pre-treatment and weighing at LAERO), and for carrying out pH and conductivity measurements on rainwater samples.

 Main equipments :